3-ingredient Peanut Butter Cookies (no egg + vegan)

 Place the cookie dough balls on a lined baking/cookie sheet then gently flatten them with a fork.
 You can make them as thin or thick as you like!
 The dough may stick a little to the fork, but with a bit of patience (and gravity), this step is easy.

-I was able to fit all of my cookies on two cookie sheets.
-The cookies don't spread much when baked so you can place them 1 inch (2 cm) apart.
+I could fit all of my cookies on 2 cookie sheets.
+The cookies don’t spread much in the oven so you can place them 1 inch (2 cm) apart.

 Baking these 3 ingredient peanut butter cookies

-If you'd like your cookies to have crisp edges and a soft chewy center, I recommend baking them for around 10 minutes.
-For cookies that are crisp throughout, I recommend baking them for around 15 minutes.
+If you’d like your cookies to have crisp edges and a soft chewy center, I recommend baking them for around 10 minutes.
+For cookies that are crisp throughout, bake them for around 15 minutes.

-The vegan peanut butter cookies are ready when they start to change in color.
+These vegan peanut butter cookies are ready when they start to change in color.
 They will be very soft when you take them out of the oven.
-However, they will continue baking whilst on the baking tray and will firm up a lot!
+However, they will continue baking on the baking tray and will firm up a lot!

 If you love peanut butter desserts, check out my vegan peanut butter chocolate muffins or peanut butter jam pie!

 This recipe is super versatile!
-To the unbaked cookie dough, you can also add:
+To the cookie dough, you can also add:

 – vegan chocolate chips